 The Sollers Cabin is a two-story, six room cabin suitable for up to eight people.
 The cabin consists of 3 bedrooms, a dining/living room, 1 and ½ bathrooms, and a fully equipped kitchen.
 Two of the bedrooms have queen-sized beds, while the third has a twin-over-double bunkbed.
 The living room contains two queen-size futons.
 The dining room has a table which seats eight.
 The kitchen is equipped with an electric stove and oven, microwave, refrigerator, pots, pans, utensils, dishes, a toaster and a coffee pot.
 The house has electricity, electric heating, and running water.
 While the cabin has amenities for comfortable lodging, guests do need to provide some of their own supplies, including food, sleeping bags, linens, pillows, towels, dish soap, matches, a first aid kit, toilet paper and garbage bags.
 Although electricity is available, it is recommended that guests bring an additional light source in case of emergencies.

-Cell phone coverage is limited/spotty and is unreliable in certain places.
+Cell phone coverage is limited/spotty and is unreliable in the cabin.

 The cabin is monitored by Pima County Sheriff and Forest Service Law Enforcement.